What are Critical Periods

 Critical vs Sensitive Period

 The main difference between a critical period and a sensitive period is that the critical period is a limited time frame during which certain development can occur, while the sensitive period is a window of time where development is more easily achieved.

 A sensitive period is similar to a critical period in which neural circuits are relatively more plastic and more sensitive to the influence of experience.
 However, new synapses can still form for an extended period of time outside of the sensitive period despite being harder.

 Some scientists refer to these as weak critical periods.

 Why Is Critical Period Important

-For instance, amblyopia, the condition where one of the eyes has reduced vision because the eye and brain are not working together properly, can result between several months old and 7 or 8 years old.
+Susceptibility to damage in visual development also has its own critical period.
+For instance, amblyopia, the condition where one of the eyes has reduced vision because the eye and brain are not working together properly, can result between several months of age and 7 to 8 years.